jyopari/jyopari.github.io/GaussianProcess.md

 ## Gaussian Process Overview

 GP defines a gaussian distribution that models the whole function.
 So say you have a function f(x) where x ranges from 0 to 100.
-And we slice our domain into discrete values, so x can only be an integer ie: x = [0,1,2...,99,100].
+And we slice our domain into discrete values, so x can only be an integer.
 The gaussian distribution has a dimension for every possible x value.
 So in this case the gaussian distribution would have 100 dimensions and for each dimension, its axis represents the values that the function can take.
 For example if we were to marginalize the whole distribution such that we are looking at a 1D distribution of P(f(x) | x = 44), we would see a distribution pertaining to the values of f(x) on the slice of the graph where x = 44.

 ## The Gaussian Distribution (GD)